User Credential Storage

 user_authentication: hashed_passwords: true|false

-hashed_passwords is set to
+hashed_passwords is defaulted to

-is not configured in the system, Anchore must be able to use HTTP Basic authentication between internal services and thus requires credentials that can be read.
+hashed_passwords, it must also be configured to use OAuth.
+When OAuth is not configured in the system, Anchore must be able to use HTTP Basic authentication between internal services and thus requires credentials that can be read.

 Configuring Hashed Passwords and OAuth

-NOTE: password storage configuration must be done at the time of deployment, it cannot be modified at runtime or after installation with an existing DB since it will invalidate all existing credentials, including internal system credentials and the system will not be functional.
+NOTE: Password storage configuration must be done at the time of deployment, it cannot be modified at runtime or after installation with an existing DB since it will invalidate all existing credentials, including internal system credentials and the system will not be functional.
 You must choose the mechanism at system deployment time.

 Set in config.yaml for all components of the deployment: